• Skip to primary navigation

 If you'd like to save some pie beyond a few days, wrap the leftovers tightly and freeze them!
 Let the pie thaw a bit in the refrigerator before serving.

-You can eat the pie at room temperature, but most pie-lovers will tell you it is best served warm with a scoop of vanilla ice cream.
-(Don't you just love when the sweet ice cream gets all melty and runs over the tart apples?
-Yum.)
+You can eat the pie at room temperature, but most pie-lovers will tell you it is best served warm.
+Preferably with a scoop of vanilla ice cream.

 If it's been frozen let it thaw overnight in the refrigerator before reheating.